robertbenson/docker_openai_custom_weather_demo/README.md

 ## _It doesn't know what it doesn't know_ - Donald Rumsfeld

 The LLM model can only work with data available to it.
+If it doesn't know about it, it will not be part of the build.

-However, function calling, can make data available to the model, that would not have ordinarily been be available to it.
+However, function calling, can make data available to the model, that would not have ordinarily been available to it.

 The retrieved information, using predefined api's, is used to "augment" the model data to give more detailed, grounded responses.